 For other use, such as photo/video editing and office-related tasks, 4K is the way to go.
 If you don’t need a high refresh rate, you can even find 27″ 4K monitors for around the same price as the 1440p models.

-In case you plan to do some gaming on the side, a 4K 144Hz monitor is considerably more expensive than a 1440p 144Hz variant.
+In case you plan to do some gaming on the side, a 4K 144Hz monitor is considerably more expensive (double the price) than a 1440p 144Hz variant.
 Also, you’ll need to make sure your GPU will be able to provide you with a satisfactory frame rate in your favorite games.

 When it comes to 32″ monitors, 1440p resolution starts to show its weakness.
-You get the same pixel density a that of 24″ 1080p displays, roughly 92 PPI.
+You get the same pixel density as that of 24″ 1080p displays – roughly 92 PPI.